xDaryamo/puccini/wrappers/java/README.md

     mvn -f wrappers/java

 The Puccini shared library as well as the JNI shim shared library will both be in the `dist/` subdirectory.
-To use them you can either copy them in your operating system's standard library path, or else set the path before running the JVM, e.g.:
+To use them you can either copy them into your operating system's standard library path, or else set the path before running the JVM, e.g.:

-    LD_LIBRARY_PATH="$LD_LIBRARY_PATH:dist" java ...
+    LD_LIBRARY_PATH=$LD_LIBRARY_PATH:dist java ...

 Also see: [Java examples](../../examples/java/).